Confucius Institute Scholarships

 - Applicants must have achieved a score of at least 210 on the HSK (Level 3)

-- Applicants must have achieved a score of at least 40 on the HSK Oral Exam (beginner level).*
+- Applicants must have achieved a score of at least 40 on the HSKK Oral Exam (beginner level).*

 The programme will begin in September 2018 or March 2019 and the grant period is one academic year (11 months).
-Successful applicants can choose to study Chinese language for a period of one year.
+Successful applicants can choose to study Chinese language; Literature, History and Philosophy or Chinese medicine and Tai Chi culture for a period of one year.
 Scholarships for one-academic year's study are awarded to outstanding students of Chinese that fulfil the following eligibility criteria.

 - Applicants must be non-Chinese citizens aged from 16 to 35 and in good health (if you are a local Chinese teacher then you must be under 45)